-The three breakwater system protecting the Ports of Los Angeles and Long Beach are made up of the San Pedro Breakwater, the Middle Breakwater, and the Long Beach Breakwater.
-The San Pedro Breakwater was completed prior to 1920.
-The Middle Breakwater completed in 1942, and the Long Beach Breakwater was completed in 1948.
+The three breakwater system protecting the Ports of Los Angeles and Long Beach consists of the San Pedro Breakwater, the Middle Breakwater, and the Long Beach Breakwater.
+The San Pedro Breakwater was authorized by the River and Harbor Act of 1896 and was completed prior to 1920.
+The Middle Breakwater project was authorized by the River and Harbor Act of July 1930 and was completed in 1942.
+The Long Beach Breakwater project was authorized by the River and Harbor Act of 1940 and was completed in 1948.